ryanwilsond/belte/docs/Current/Data.md

 | Integer Pointer | `intptr` | Used for .NET interop | |
 | Unsigned Integer Pointer | `uintptr` | Used for .NET interop | |

-Most primitive types are non-nullable by default, which can be [read about here](Overview.md#14-nullability-and-types).
+All types are non-nullable by default, which can be [read about here](Overview.md#14-nullability-and-types).

 Additionally, there are user-defined types: